Signed-eliminable graphs and free multiplicities on the braid arrangement: Introduction

-We consider the property of bicolor-eliminable graphs in Sections two and three.
-Also note that a bicolor-eliminable graph is a generalization of a chordal graph, or a graph which has a vertex elimination order (see Remark \ref{remark}).
+We consider the property of signed-eliminable graphs in Sections two and three.
+Also note that a signed-eliminable graph is a generalization of a chordal graph, or a graph which has a vertex elimination order (see Remark \ref{remark}).
 By using chordal graphs, Stanley classified completely the free and non-free graphic arrangements in \cite{S} (see also \cite{ER1} or Section one in this article).
 What we will do in this article is the multi-version of Stanley's result.
 In other words, we will classify free multiplicities on the braid arrangement of the form $2k+m_G$ with $m_G$ defined in Definition \ref{multiplicity} in more general setting.
-The main result is the following characterization of the freeness in terms of bicolor-eliminable graphs.
+The main result is the following characterization of the freeness in terms of signed-eliminable graphs.\footnote{ Theorem \ref{freemulti} is not correct as it is stated below.
+See Appendix A for the corrected statements, conditions and proofs.}